alexandercurtis/rif/README.md

     720

-`/` pops two numbers from the stack and pushes the result of dividing the first by the second
+`/` pops two numbers from the stack and pushes the result of dividing the second one popped by the first.

     rif 56 7 /
     8

-`-` pops two numbers from the stack and pushes the result of subtracting the second from the first
+`-` pops two numbers from the stack and pushes the result of subtracting the first one popped from the second.

     rif 12 4 -
     8